webamboos/guidebook/content/backend/nodejs.md

 **A `wait()` function** - `setTimeout` does not actually stop the execution of your code, but what if you wanted to pause for 5 seconds?
 Try writing a promisified version of setTimeout but which actually waits for the timeout to finish before executing other code.

 **Event Emitters and Files** - Create a file that contains a random number on each line.
-Now write a script and using the `EventEmmiter` class in NodeJS create a simple event listener that can respond to two events `even` or `odd`.
+Now write a script and using the `EventEmmiter` class in Node.js create a simple event listener that can respond to two events `even` or `odd`.
 Your script will read the file line by line and emits events based on the number read on that line.
 If the number is odd, you will emit an event called `odd`, otherwise you emit an event `even`.
 The `even` event listener will run the `wait()` function above for 1 second then log the number, while the `odd` listener will only log the number.
-You can use the [NodeJS documentation](https://nodejs.org/en/learn/asynchronous-work/the-nodejs-event-emitter) as a starting point.
+You can use the [Node.js documentation](https://nodejs.org/en/learn/asynchronous-work/the-nodejs-event-emitter) as a starting point.